M6Web/RequestHeadersForwarderGuzzleBundle/README.md

     clients:
         test.guzzle1:                               # Guzzle client service id
             headers: ['x-auth-sample', 'something'] # Headers that will be forwarded to "test.guzzle1" client requests
+            queries_to_headers: # Optional : Convert query string parameters to headers then forward them
+               x-auth-sample: ['authid'] # Key is desired header and value is an array of query string parameters to forward (If multiple on same request, first one will be used)

 services:
     test.guzzle1: